dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 	You should see `ortho_stats.txt` and `taxon_stats.txt`

 	Let's open RStudio.
-In your browser address bar, type `10.153.134.10:8787` When you are prompted to the login information, use the same USERNAME and password you have been using for login into the workstation
+In your browser address bar, type `10.153.134.10:8787` When you are prompted for the login information, use the same USERNAME and password you have been using for login into the workstation

 	<p align="center"><img src="images/R.png" alt="R" width="400"></p>